wellcometrust/reach/policytool/refparse/algo_evaluation/evaluation.md

 1. Whether a pdf has or doesn't have a references section is compared to whether our functions predict there to be a references section or not, returning a F1 score.
 We also return a classification report and a confusion matrix for this comparison, and also give these scores broken down by each references section type (e.g. 'reference' and 'bibliograph').
 2. In the pdfs which do have a references section, we find the normalised Levenshtein distances for each of the actual and predicted references section texts.
 The proportion of pdfs with exactly the same actual and predicted texts is returned - the 'Strict accuracy', and we also return a more lenient score of the proportion where texts are closely similar (this is defined by a threshold parameter - `LEVENSHTEIN_DIST_SCRAPER_THRESHOLD`) - the 'Lenient accuracy'.

-Thus we have a strict score - the accuracy to which we predict the references section text exactly, and two lenient scores - the F1-score of if the reference section exists or not in a document, and the accuracy to which we predict the text roughly correctly.
+Our overall evaluation score is one minus the mean normalised Levenshtein distance, and hence the closer this score is to one the more similar our predicted section text is to the actual section text, and closer to zero the least similar it is.

 ## Split Evaluation
 ### Data